Skip to content

 Every time someone sits at my desk, I automatically apologise for having dark screens meaning they need to sit incredible close to me to actually see what I’m doing.

 I’m not trying to hide what I’m doing.
 I’m not trying to be awkward by requesting privacy screens.
 Pinky promise.
-These things dull the intense whiteness of a lot of sites that don’t offer a dark mode *shakes fist at Internet*.
+These things dull the intense whiteness of a lot of sites that don’t offer a dark mode *shakes

 Technically I’m supposed to have coloured screen covers but that causes chaos if you’re trying to edit photos so I opt for this.